baidu/ote-stack/README.md

 Through Cluster Controller, all the clusters can be integrated into the unified scheduling, and the global optimal use of edge resources can be achieved.

 ### Support multi-runtimes
-OTE-Stack leverages [virtlet](https://github.com/Mirantis/virtlet) for VM-based workloads, and also adds VM operation(start，stop, mount，etc.) via CustomResourceDefinition.
-So it supports VM，Kata containers and runc which can orchestrate in a unified way.
+OTE-Stack leverages [virtlet](https://github.com/Mirantis/virtlet) for VM-based workloads, and also adds VM operation(start, stop, mount, etc.) via CustomResourceDefinition.
+So it supports VM, Kata containers and runc which can orchestrate in a unified way.

 ### Kubernetes native support
 With OTE-Stack, users can orchestrate dockers/VM on Edge clusters just like a traditional kubernetes cluster in the Cloud.